moraisandre/SwiftMaskText/README.md

 ### Why to use it?
   * Because it's simples and fast
-  * Configuration is through Settings Panel
+  * Configuration can be done through Settings Panel
-  * Works with Swift 4.2
+  * Works with Swift 5

 ## Mask Configuration
 ### Mask Symbols